Descanonge/tomate/README.rst

   Different file format ? different structure: rows or columns first ? indexing origin lower or upper ? a varying number of time steps for each file ?
   This is now all a breeze.
-- Scan the files automatically to find values of coordinates.
+- Scan the files automatically to find values of coordinates, variables attributes, data indexing,...
 - Load only subparts of data.
 - Logs will ensure you are loading what you want to load.